georges-delrieu/planetly-takehome/README.md

 A more sophisticated version of the tool could be collecting logs from the containers and restarting them upon exceeding a pre-set severity level.
 Alternatively, the SSA could also ping the /health endpoint of the running containers.

 ### Load testing
+To further improve the resilience of this tool and prevent downtime it would be important to conduct load testing on it.
+This would give us better idea of the current response time under stress and make appropriate design decisions.

+It could be quickly performed using a tool like [Locust](https://locust.io/).

+### Application testing
+If the API were to grow in size, it would be important to improve the testing setting and increase the speed of testing.
 ## Kubernetes Implementation 🌊
 ### Design
 The rough architecture of a Kubernetes implementation of this tool is the following: